gdtk-uq/gdtk/doc/developer-notes.md

 * Other binary files such as gzipped solution files or PDF files, unless they are "golden solutions" that will never change.
 Binary files rapidly add bloat to the repository.
 * Backup files produced by your editor.
-Use a `.hgignore` file in your working tree.
+Use a `.gitignore` file in your working tree, or `.git/info/exclude` if you want to keep your filters local.

 ## Odds and ends